-6. Experimental Evaluation
+6 Experimental Evaluation

-We have implemented the algorithms above using $C{++}$ in a system prototype called DMCS, which is available online.
-For space reasons, we omit a detailed presentation and refer for it to the work of Bairakdar, Dao-Tran, Eiter, Fink, and Krennwallner (2010b), Dao-Tran (2014, ch.
-7).
-Briefly, the main components of the global architecture are (i) a command-line frontend dmcs for the user to access the system; (ii) demons daemon which represent nodes that contain (a set of) contexts; and (iii) a manager dmcsm containing meta-information about the MCS (topology, interfaces) with https://github.com/DistributedMCS/dmcs/ a helper dmcsgen for generating configurations with optimized components.
+We have implemented the algorithms above using C{++} in a system prototype called DMCS, which is online available.7 For space reasons, we omit a detailed presentation and refer for it to [Bairakdar et al., 2010a], [Dao-Tran, 2014, Chapter 7].
+Briefly, the main components of the global architecture are (i) a command-line frontend dmcs for the user to access the system; (ii) demons daemon which represent nodes that contain (a set of) contexts; and (iii) a manager dmcsm containing meta-information about the MCS (topology, interfaces) with a helper dmcsgen for generating configurations with optimized components.
 Contexts are implemented as groups of threads that communicate with each other through concurrent message queues.
 The system has two main command-line tools, viz. for running the algorithms and for test case generation, respectively.
 It allows to switch between different algorithms and modes by simply changing the command-line arguments.